HKirkpatrick/Autocomplete/src/readme.txt

  *****************************************************************************/

 Autocomplete() :
-We used Arrays.sort(), which uses quicksort for arrays larger than 10 and insertion sort otherwise. allMatches() :
+We used Arrays.sort(), which uses mergesort for arrays of objects (Strings in our case). allMatches() :
 We also used Arrays.sort() for this. numberOfMatches() :